shak612/youtube-clone-shak/README.md

 # youtube-clone-shak
 # here it is live link:- https://youtube-clone-shak.netlify.app

-React.js, Material UI, and just a couple of other dependencies, you'll build everything else from scratch!
+React.js, Material UI, and just a couple of other dependencies.

 In this project used:-
 - React functional components and their reusability.